ahmetatak/androidUrlConnection/README.md

 ## Getting Started

-These class will help you to connect an url (request-response) in android. it returns the data in string format;
+the class will help you to connect an url (request-response) in android. it returns the data in string format.
 #### YourActivity

 import HttpAsyncTask.java class to your project.